LiamTyler/Text-Rain/README.md

 - Numberpad: Select initial video option from main menu

 ## Installing
-Code works using Processing v3.3.6.
-Needs the processing.video library installed Then, just load the code, and hit play.
+This code is compatible with at least Processing v3.3.6.
+The processing.video library is required to run this.
+Once processing is installed an setup, just open the file and hit play.